saltstack/salt/doc/ref/renderers/all/salt.renderers.stateconf.rst

 :maturity: new
 :platform: all

-This module provides a custom renderer that process a salt file with a specified templating engine(e.g., Jinja) and a chosen data renderer(e.g., YAML), extract arguments for any ``stateconf.set`` state and provide the extracted arguments (including salt specific args, such as 'require', etc) as template context.
-The goal is to make writing reusable/configurable/ parameterized salt files easier and cleaner.
+This module provides a custom renderer that processes a salt file with a specified templating engine (e.g., Jinja) and a chosen data renderer (e.g., YAML), extracts arguments for any ``stateconf.set`` state, and provides the extracted arguments (including Salt-specific args, such as ``require``, etc) as template context.
+The goal is to make writing reusable/configurable/parameterized salt files easier and cleaner.

 To use this renderer, either set it as the default renderer via the